skylooop/RLGames_Playground/README.md

 ## FlappyBird
 Source code for running FlappyBird `https://github.com/sourabhv/FlapPyBird`.
-In this repo, I modify the source code to make it usable in typical RL settings (i.e to operate 'nicely' with OpenAI Gym framework)
+In this repo, I modify the source code to make it usable in typical RL settings (i.e to operate 'nicely' with OpenAI Gym framework).
+Everything is contained in FlappyBird folder

 ## ViZDoom